 Although, this logic has been rejected with the suggestion that we all use our brains equally.

 Additionally, in his book “50 Great Myths of Popular Psychology” psychologist Scott Lillenfield also rubbishes this claim by stating “The last century has witnessed the advent of increasingly sophisticated technologies for snooping in the brain’s traffic.

 Despite this detailed mapping, no quiet areas awaiting new assignments have emerged.
 In fact, even simple tasks generally require contributions of processing areas spread throughout virtually the whole brain”.

 As can been seen it is highly unlikely that the concept of telekinetics is for real.

 Although, having said this there have been many believers in this concept including famous personalities such as Arthur Conan Doyle.

 Now there exists a fine line that divides the believers from the nonbelievers.

-So as for whether you should believe in telekinesis or not will depend on which side of the fine line do you belong to.
+So whether you should believe in telekinesis or not will depend on which side of the fine line you belong to.